chrisdetmering/calculator-app-1/README.md

 # A Simple Calculator App

-### A simple Calculator that offer basic operation
+### A simple Calculator that offers basic operation

 #### Check it out [here](https://btarro.github.io/calculator-app)